LP: Yes.

 LP: I retired shortly before they started phasing it out.

-Int: Had there been quite an enrollment decrease over the years?
+Int: Had there been quite an enrollment decrease

 LP: No, but the state phased out the Training School and they phased out (not right then but two or three years later)—they started phasing out the school at Lapeer.
 Gradually they were phasing them out and they put some of them in group homes and that's when they started group homes, more or less.